Cornspies/Cornspies/README.md

 This repository is used as my personal collection of self written code examples, frequently used utility classes or projects.
 Feel free to use or improve anything I post on this repository.

-My current skillset includes (ordered by proficiency):
+My current skillset includes (ordered by proficiency and recency of use):
 - C++
 - C
+- Javascript
+- Kotlin/Java/C#/Go
 - Python
-- Java
 - PHP

 _Simply because I think that **X** programming language is the language that I am currenly most proficient at doesn't mean that I also write good code in **X** programming language.
 This ranking is solely based on my personal opinion!_

+Actively using and learning:
+- Go
+- C#

 What I plan to pick up in the near future:
-- Kotlin
-- Go
 - Rust
-- Javascript -> Typescript
-- C#
-- Dart
+- Dart (Flutter)

 ### Have a nice day!